CONSTITUTION AND BYLAWS

 - Shall ensure that a copy of the Duties of Officers and Trustees is sent to all members 30 days prior to the AGM as well as any notices or motions.

-- Maintain accurate records of all income and expenses, supported by receipts, motions of expenditure authorization, and
+- Shall maintain accurate records of all income and expenses, supported by receipts, bank and credit union statements, and motions of expenditure authorization.

-- Make deposits and write checks on a bank or credit union account to be designated by the Executive Board; and
+- Make deposits and write checks on a bank or credit union account to be designated by the Executive Board.

-- Make the records available to internal audits conducted every three (3) years under the jurisdiction of a committee comprised of one trustee from each region; and
+- Make the records available to internal audits conducted every three (3) years under the jurisdiction of a committee comprised of one trustee from each region.

-- prepare an annual financial report for presentation to the AGM, detailing income, expenses and balances in a style and with content acceptable to standard financial institutions; and
+- Prepare an annual financial report for presentation to the AGM, detailing income, expenses and balances in a style and with content acceptable to standard financial institutions.

 - Prepare an annual budget in consultation with the President and the VP and Trustees from their region(s).

-- Will be alert to opportunities to promote the PNLHA mission and inform their regioanl VP and President of those opportunities.
+- Will be alert to opportunities to promote the PNLHA mission and inform their regional VP and President of those opportunities.

 - Shall serve on the committees deemed necessary in the pursuit of the Association goals.

-- During the year when a Trustee’s Province or State is responsible for an annual conference or other similar event, a Trustee should be available as much as possible for assisting the Planning Committee.
+- During the year when a Trustee’s region is responsible for an annual conference or other similar event, a Trustee should be available as much as possible for assisting the Planning Committee.

-- If an Officer or Trustee is a member of a local union, or other organization, they should endeavour to build support (ie. attendance at conferences), and solicit those unions or organizatons Organizational or Sustaining memberships to the PNLHA.
+- If an Officer or Trustee is a member of a local union, or other organization, they should endeavor to build support (i.e. attendance at conferences), and solicit those unions’ or organizations’ “Organizational” or “Sustaining” memberships to the PNLHA.